Statistical Inference for inter-arrival times of extreme events in bursty time series: Discussion Conclusion

-We have extended the POT (Peaks over Threshold) model, a mainstay of extreme value theory, to ``bursty'' time series, which have been studied intensively in statistical physics.
+We proposed a new model and inference procedure for the inter-exceedance times of ``bursty'' time series, which have been studied intensively in statistical physics.
 Burstiness is characterized by power-law waiting times between events, and we have shown that the Mittag-Leffler distribution arises naturally as a scaling limit for the inter-exceedance times of high thresholds.
-Moreover, we have derived the following non-linear scaling behaviour: \(\sigma \sim p^{-1/\beta}\), where \(\sigma\) is the scale parameter of the distribution of threshold exceedance times, \(p\) is the fraction of magnitudes above the threshold, and \(\beta\) the exponent of the power law.
-This ``anomalous'' scaling behaviour in the bursty setting entails two phenomena: i) a heavy tail of the interarrival time distribution of threshold crossings (long rests), and ii) a high propensity for more threshold crossing events immediately after each threshold crossing event (bursts).
-The Mittag-Leffler distribution captures both phenomena, due to its heavy tail as well as its stretched exponential (peaked) asymptotics for small times.
-It generalizes the exponential distribution, and in the solar flare data example, this generalization is warranted, because the likelihood-ratio test is strongly significant.
+Moreover, we have derived the following non-linear scaling behaviour: \(\sigma \sim p_{\ell}^{-1/\beta}\), where \(\sigma\) is the scale parameter of the distribution of threshold exceedance times, \(p_{\ell}\) is the fraction of magnitudes above the threshold \(\ell\), and \(\beta\) the exponent of the power law.
+This ``anomalous'' scaling behaviour in the bursty setting entails two phenomena: